Chat Usage¶

 This will open an interactive session using your configured default LLM provider.

-You can also pass a query directly (CLIver routes bare text to chat automatically):
+You can also pass a query directly:

 Selecting Different Models¶